 Making your own custom designed and fabricated headboard can bring lots of personality to a bedroom.
-Less expensive than most purchased headboards, a fabric-covered style also provides softness and a comfortable resting place for reading.
+Less expensive than most purchased headboards, a fabric-covered style also provides a soft comfortable resting place for reading.

 Though creating a custom headboard will require some basic know-how and tools, you’ll be surprised how easy it is to make.

 Here’s what you’ll need:

 - Paper taped together to be the width of the bed

 - Plywood for the main fabric-covered area (the cheapest grade is fine since no wood shows)

 - Plywood for 2 legs: about 30” x 4”

 - Jigsaw to cut the top curve of the board